zelgunt/lived-experience-site/Updating-this-site.md

 And added to the tag:

+{% raw %}
     {% vimeo 47494666 640 360 %}
+{% endraw %}

 You can also provide a caption for a video by appending it to the end of the tag (regardless of whether dimensions are specified or not).

+{% raw %}
     {% vimeo 47494666 "Decolonization Means Prison Abolition" %}
+{% endraw %}

+The above embeds this (resize the width of your viewport to see that it's fluid in size):

+{% vimeo 47494666 "Decolonization Means Prison Abolition" %}

 ### Post terminator

-To include a terminator at the end of the last paragraph, use `...end of post.{% eof %}`.
+To include a terminator at the end of the last paragraph, use `...end of post.{% raw %}{% eof %}{% endraw %}`.
 If you don't leave a space between the last character and the tag, it will ensure that the last word breaks to a new line and doesn't leave the terminator hanging.
-This is recommended.
+This is recommended.{% eof %}